 Dr. James Patton.
 Dr. Patton currently serves as the Vice Chairman of our Board of Directors, has served as the Chairman of our Board and has been a member of our Board of Directors since February 2002.
 Furthermore, Dr. Patton was the Chairman of our Board of Directors from November 2004 until December 31, 2005 and was our Chief Executive Officer from February 2002 to November 2002.
 Since February 1999, Dr. Patton has been the Vice President of Millennium Oncology Management, Inc., which is a consulting company in the field of oncology services delivery.
 Dr. Patton was a trustee of Dundee Wealth US, a mutual fund family, from October 2006 through September 2014.
 He is a founder and has been chairman of VAL Health, LLC, a health care consultancy, from 2011 to the present.
 In addition, he was President of Comprehensive Oncology Care, LLC since 1999, a company that owned and operated a cancer treatment facility in Exton, Pennsylvania until its sale in 2008.
 From February 1999 to September 2003, Dr. Patton also served as a consultant to LibertyView Equity Partners SBIC, LP, a venture capital fund based in Jersey City, New Jersey.
 From July 2000 to December 2002, Dr. Patton served as a director of Pinpoint Data Corp.
 From February 2000 to November 2000, Dr. Patton served as a director of Healthware Solutions.
-From Medical College of Pennsylvania, and his M.B.A. from Penn's Wharton School.
+From June 2000 to June 2003, Dr. Patton served as a director of LifeStar Response.
+He earned his B.S. from the University of Michigan, his Medical Doctorate from Medical College of Pennsylvania, and his M.B.A. from Penn's Wharton School.
 Dr. Patton was also a Robert Wood Johnson Foundation Clinical Scholar.
 He has published papers regarding scientific research in human genetics, diagnostic test performance and medical economic analysis.
-Dr. Patton's experience as a trustee and consultant to funds that invest in life science companies provide him with the perspective from which we benefit.
-Additionally, Dr. Patton's medical experience and service as a principal and director of other life science companies make Dr. Patton particularly qualified to serve as our director and non-executive vice chairman.
+Dr. Patton's experience as a principal and director of other life science companies make Dr. Patton particularly qualified to serve as our director and non-executive vice chairman.

 Daniel J. O'Connor.
 Mr. O'Connor joined Advaxis in January 2013 as Senior Vice President, Chief Legal and Business Development Officer, was promoted to Executive Vice President in May 2013, and was appointed President and Chief Executive Officer of Advaxis in August 2013.
-Mr. O'Connor has over 15 years of executive, legal, and regulatory experience in the biopharmaceutical industry with ImClone Systems, PharmaNet and Bracco Diagnostics.
+Mr. O'Connor has 20 years of executive, legal, and regulatory experience in the biopharmaceutical industry with ImClone Systems, PharmaNet and Bracco Diagnostics.
 Joining ImClone in 2003, Mr. O'Connor supported the clinical development, launch, and commercialization of ERBITUX®.
 As ImClone's senior vice president, general counsel, and secretary, he played a key role in resolving numerous issues facing ImClone, including extensive licensing negotiations, in advance of the company being sold to Eli Lilly & Company in 2008.
 Prior to joining ImClone, Mr. O'Connor was PharmaNet's general counsel and instrumental in building the company from a start-up contract research organization to an established world leader in clinical research.
 Mr. O'Connor was also a criminal prosecutor in New Jersey and gained leadership experience as a Captain in the U.S. Marines, serving in the Persian Gulf in 1990.
 Most recently, while at Bracco Diagnostics, a large private pharmaceutical and medical device company, Mr. O'Connor was the company's vice president and general counsel.
 Mr. O'Connor earned his J.D. degree from Penn State University Dickinson School of Law and currently serves as an Entrepreneur Trusted Advisor for the school.
+Additionally, Mr. O'Connor serves on the Board of Trustees of BioNJ.
 Mr. O'Connor's extensive leadership and pharmaceutical experience particularly qualifies him to serve as our President, CEO and director.